Free 6th Grade STAAR Practice Questions

 On the Texas STAAR Test, students are often asked to answer short-term response and extended response questions.
 These questions challenge you to think critically, explain your ideas clearly, and provide evidence from the text to support your answers.

-Below are two sample questions — one short-term and one extended response — for you to try at home.
+Below are two sample questions, one short-term and one extended response, for you to try at home.
 Practicing these will help you build the skills needed to succeed on test day.
 Give them a go!

-Short-Term Response Question (Typical STAAR Format)
+Short Constructed Response Question (Typical STAAR Format)

 This type of question requires a brief answer that directly addresses the prompt with clear evidence from the text.

-Short-Term Response Prompt:
+Short Constructed Response Prompt:

 In The Wind by Christina Rossetti, how does the poet use imagery to describe the wind?
 Support your answer with evidence from the poem.

-Extended Response Question (Typical STAAR Format)
+Extended Constructed Response Question (Typical STAAR Format)

 This type of question requires a more detailed response, including analysis, explanation, and textual evidence.

-Extended Response Prompt:
+Extended Constructed Response Prompt:

 In the passage about Margaret Thatcher and soft-serve ice cream, the author presents different perspectives on her contribution to the dessert.
 Explain how the author uses facts and opinions to shape the reader’s understanding of Thatcher's role.
 Include evidence from the text to support your answer.